tapjs/tapjs/docs/src/content/docs/using-with/index.md

 # Using tap with ESM

-ES-Modules are supported by default, using the [esm](http://npm.im/esm) module.
-If your test file ends in `.mjs`, then this will automatically use Node's built-in experimental module system.

-Although, if you are using ES-modules with `.js` extension & `type: module` pattern on Node.js v12.13+, you will face warnings and/or crashes while running tests.
-In this case it is advised to turn "esm" support off & use native Node.js module loader.

-To turn _off_ ES-Module support, run your tests with `--no-esm`.

-In future releases (v15+) "esm" module will not be provided by tap.
+As of tap v15, ES Modules are supported by default using Node.js's built in ES Modules support.
+You can load tap via either `import` or `require()` as is appropriate to your program.

 # Using tap with TypeScript

-Name your test files `.ts` and they'll be loaded as TypeScript.
+Name your test files `.ts` and they'll be loaded as TypeScript if you have the `typescript` module installed in your project, and enable the `--ts` flag.

 For TypeScript with JSX (ie, TSX), name your files with a `.tsx` extension.

-If you want to provide your own TypeScript configs or version, disable tap's built-in TypeScript support, and use the `--node-arg` argument to load your TypeScript loader.
+If you want to provide your own TypeScript configs or version, use the `--node-arg` argument to load your TypeScript loader.
 For example:

 ```
-tap --no-ts --node-arg=--require=my-ts-node/register
+tap --node-arg=--require=my-ts-node/register
 ```

 This is useful in some cases where you might have a mix of JavaScript and